someoneigna/python-projects/nforg-file_organizer/README.md

-####Hmm, but, what if I want to separate my source code, my music from my books!
+####Hmm, but, what if I want to separate my source code, from my music and also from my books!
 Well, you can too:
 ![SortingType](https://raw.github.com/someoneigna/python-projects/master/nforg-file_organizer/example_data/sort_by_filetype.jpg)